High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

-With this new definition, we modify the graph branching process algorithm.
-For a fixed $\epsilon>0$, if $|\R_S|\geq (1-\epsilon){n\choose r-s}$, then we query all $r$-sets in $\R_S$; otherwise, we halt the process.
-Here is the pseudo-code for the new search algorithm.
+With this new definition, we modify the graph branching process algorithm as follows.
+We fix a small constant $\epsilon>0$ satisfying $(1-\epsilon)c>\tfrac{1}{{r\choose s}-1}$.
+If $|\R_S|\geq (1-\epsilon){n\choose r-s}$, then we query all $r$-sets in $\R_S$; otherwise, we stop the search.
+Here is the pseudo-code for the new graph branching process algorithm with halting.
+This new algorithm will be denoted by GBPH, for short.